Baton change remains out of reach

 Some years back, the Reserve Bank asked the Bureau of Statistics to stop releasing its quarterly GDP figures the day after the Reserve's board meets.
-Too often, the GDP figures implied that the Reserve had made the wrong decision on interest rates.
-It resented it.

 The Reserve suggested the bureau release the GDP figures a week later.
 The bureau was incredulous.
 Its job, it said, was to give the figures to the Australian public as soon as it could.
 If the Reserve finds them embarrassing, why can't its board meet a week later, when its deliberations would benefit from having the latest figures?

 Indeed.
 Short of hubris, there is no reason why the Reserve has to make interest rate decisions on the first Tuesday of the month.
 If common sense ruled, and it waited another week, you suspect that its June meeting would have chosen to cut the cash rate.